nuuuwan/news_lk3_data/README.md

 *2024-04-08 10:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/98506/president-declares-open-flyover-in-slave-island) · `en`

-President Ranil Wickremesinghe inaugurated the flyover spanning the railway line linking Kompannavidiya (Slave Island) with Justice Akbar Mawatha and Uttarankanda Mawatha a short while ago, the President’s Media Division (PMD) reported.
+President Ranil Wickremesinghe inaugurated the flyover spanning the railway line linking Kompanna Veediya with Justice Akbar Mawatha and Uttarankanda Mawatha, today (08).

-◼️
+The rest of the construction work of this project is planned to be completed by the month of September, and the estimated amount for the entire project is Rs.
+5,278,081,272.43, the President’s Media Division (PMD) reported.

+It has been observed that nearly 3 hours of time is wasted daily due to the railway crossing located in Kompanna Veediya area, which is a very busy commercial city with various institutions including government offices, hospitals, religious places, restaurants and movie theatres.

+In order to avoid the delay, the construction work of this project, which is implemented by the Road Development Authority, is being carried out by Maga Engineering Company, the PMD said in a statement.

+...

 [Data](articles/7c460253.json)